resmith/udemy-secure-react-with-auth0-manualrouter/README.md

 ## Notes

-This is a bare bones example to focus just on the Auth0 authentication
+This is a bare bones example to focus just on the Auth0 authentication.

+A config.js needs to be created.
+An example config.js is included in the src/ directory.

 ## Available Scripts